 All plans included in the single risk pool experience shown on Worksheet 1 must be entered in this section of Worksheet 2.
 This includes any plans that are terminated but have experience included in the single risk pool during the Experience Period.
 It also includes any plans that were not in effect during the Experience Period but were made available thereafter.
-Issuers should not enter cost-sharing reduction plan variations separately, since as described in 45 CFR 156.400 through 156.420, plan variations are not separate plans, but rather variations of the corresponding standard plans, with the same premium, benefits, and network as the standard plan.
+Issuers should not enter cost-sharing reduction plan variations separately, since as described in 45 CFR 156.400

+TIP: A Product should have only one Plan Type listed under it.
+A single product may not contain both HMO and PPO network types. through 156.420, plan variations are not separate plans, but rather variations of the corresponding standard plans, with the same premium, benefits, and network as the standard plan.
 Further instructions are provided in Sections III and IV, below, on how to account for cost-sharing reductions in this template.
 Non-grandfathered plans are split into five categories and should be reported as follows: